PixArt-alpha/PixArt-sigma/README.md

 > <br>Huawei Noah’s Ark Lab, DLUT, HKU, HKUST<br>

 ---
+##  Welcome everyone to contribute🔥🔥!!
+Learning from the previous [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) project, we will try to keep this repo as simple as possible so that everyone in the PixArt community can use it.

+---
 ## Breaking News 🔥🔥!!
 - (🔥 New) Mar.
 29, 2024. 💥 [PixArt-Σ](https://pixart-alpha.github.io/PixArt-sigma-project/)
 training & inference code & toy data are released!!!